k2view-academy/K2View-Academy/articles/09_translations/06_mtables_overview.md

 * To use an MTable in a flow:
   * Invoke an MTable Actor, providing it with the MTable name and a map of keys and their values.
 Each key can receive one value.
-  * The Actor, then, will return an array of results matching the input parameters.
+  * The Actor, then, will return an array of results that match the input parameters.
 * In Java code, 2 APIs are exposed:
   * To return the whole MTable by its name.
   * To return the array of results by the map of keys & values.